hritik-6918/GrowthX-assignment/assignment-portal/README.md

 You can use **Postman** to test the various API endpoints.
 For each request:

-1.Use the appropriate HTTP method (POST/GET).
+1. Use the appropriate HTTP method (POST/GET).

-2.Provide necessary headers (e.g., JWT token for authenticated routes).
+2. Provide necessary headers (e.g., JWT token for authenticated routes).

-3.Send the request body in JSON format (where applicable).
+3. Send the request body in JSON format (where applicable).

 ## Future Enhancements